Leody Taveras Player Props: Rangers vs. Nationals

 Nationals Pitching Rankings

-- Nationals pitchers combine to allow 120 total home runs at a rate of 1.4 per game (fourth-most in baseball).
+- Nationals pitchers combine to give up 122 total home runs at a rate of 1.4 per game (fourth-most in the league).

-- In his last appearance on Sunday against the Philadelphia Phillies, the right-hander went five innings, giving up three earned runs while surrendering six hits.
+- In his last appearance on Monday, the right-hander threw six innings against the Cincinnati Reds, giving up three earned runs while surrendering six hits.

-- In 17 games this season, the 31-year-old has a 4.34 ERA and 6.7 strikeouts per nine innings, while giving up a batting average of .277 to his opponents.
+- The 26-year-old has amassed an ERA of 4.86, with 6.7 strikeouts per nine innings, in 11 games this season.
+Opponents are batting .256 against him.

 © 2023 Data Skrive.
 All rights reserved.